 In my experience one of the most effective skills a successful Enterprise Architect can have is the ability to paint a picture of a new reality for the business.
-When Enteprise Architects get this right they can change how people think and lead stakeholders to positive outcomes both in the short and long term.
-You're looking for an Enterprise Architect who can tell and engaging story with a begining, middle and end that holds the attention of the business and creates buy in and project momentum.
+When Enterprise Architects get this right they can change how people think and lead stakeholders to positive outcomes both in the short and long term.
+You're looking for an Enterprise Architect who can tell and engaging story with a beginning, middle and end that holds the attention of the business and creates buy in and project momentum.
 It can't be a long story or a boring one as the business will simply fall asleep on you and it's tough to wake them up after that.

 Question #3: When you schedule a meeting who turns up?

-For me this is a really interesting question as it gives you an insight into who is either inside the candidates circle of influence (if they are being honest) or who the candidate believes they should be influencing (if they are telling the odd fib).
-The ability for an Enterprise Architect to be self aware on this matter tells you everything you probably need to know about their ability to deal with the disapearing project sponsor.
+For me this is a really interesting question for Enterprise Architects as their answers can give you an insight into who is either inside the candidates circle of influence (if they are being honest) or who the candidate believes they should be influencing (if they are telling the odd fib).
+The ability for an Enterprise Architect to be self aware on this matter tells you everything you probably need to know about their ability to deal with the disappearing project sponsor.
 I would really drill into this area.
 You could go a step further and ask whether they believe people look forward to their meetings?
 Or even more directly which of their key stakeholders enjoys their meetings most and why?
 I'd be interested to know how often they themselves get invited to meetings and perhaps more importantly whether or not they get invited to the follow on meetings thereafter.
 On paper the Enterprise Architect should be the first person on the invite list, afterall their ultimate purpose is to make all the noise mean something.
 They should be the broker of communication between diverse groups of stakeholders.

 Question #4: What's your worst ever battle scar?